kshedden/workshops/ds-academy/foundations.md

   to be _conjugate_, meaning that they are orthogonal with respect to $H_f$.

-- For a quadratic function on a domain of dimension $d$, searching along conjugate directions will yield the exact solution in $d$ line searches.
+- For a quadratic function on a domain of dimension $d$, searching along conjugate directions will yield the exact solution to the optimization problem in $d$ line searches.
+That is, $d$ line searches is equivalent to one Newton step (since Newton's method converges exactly in one step for quadratic functions).

 - Since smooth functions are approximately quadratic (via Taylor expansion), conjugate directions with respect to the Hessian matrix are generally much